sisungo/experiments/README.md

 This repository stores my projects that are currently in experimental stage, or little scripts that are used for once.

 ## List of Active Experiments
- - [`LumenInterface`](experiments/LumenInterface): A specification for a certain kind of operating system architecture and interface.
  - [`txtfmt`](experiments/txtfmt): A simple formatter for plain text.

 ## List of Past Experiments